A fabulous Raggiana Bird-of-paradise in its display tree at Varirata National Park by Mark Harper.

 Reptiles, Amphibians and Fish

 Some of the richest coral reefs on Earth, with 900 fish species around Walindi Dive Resort in Kimbe Bay, New Britain, for example.
+Green (10%) and Hawksbill (90%) Turtles nest on Edmago and Ral, two uninhabited islands near New Ireland, between September and January.

 Hundreds of butterflies and moths including Hercules Moth, one of the largest moths in the world, and Queen Alexandra's Birdwing, the largest butterfly in the world, which, unfortunately, rarely casts shadows over the Popondetta Plain in northern Papua New Guinea, off the usual, well worn, circuits.